szilard/dscomp-winstab/README.md

 ## Winner stability in data science competitions

-Many data science competitions (e.g. Kaggles) are won with small, 4th digit (0.0001s) margins in the respective metric over the 2nd place.
-If the dataset used for evaluation ("private leaderboard") is not large enough, the top ranks might not reflect true underlying value (the ranks will not be statistically significant, i.e. a new/another evaluation dataset with same characteristics could produce another "winner").
+Many data science competitions (e.g. Kaggles) are usually won with small, 4th digit (0.0001s) margins in the respective metric over the 2nd place.
+If the dataset used for evaluation ("private leaderboard") is not large enough, the top ranks might not reflect true underlying value (the ranks will have some statistical variation, i.e. a new evaluation dataset with the same characteristics could produce another "winner").

-In this repo we'll study the rank overlapping problem of the top models in a data science competition *simulation* as a function of the evaluation/test set size and the number of competitors.
+In this repo we'll study the rank stability problem of the top models in a *simulation* of a data science competition as a function of the evaluation/test set size and the number of competitors.
 It is to be expected that for a large number of competitors (lots of models within a small range of the accuracy metric) and not large enough evaluation datasets, the "winner" will be to some extent random (among the top models).

-This simulation captures an idealized setting.
+This simple simulation captures an idealized setting.
 A training set (along with a separate "validation" set used for early stopping) will be randomly drawn from a larger dataset.
-A large "population" evaluation set will be drawn from the same data, and then we'll draw repeatedly smaller (sub)samples from the latter to be used as "evaluation" set/"private leaderboard".
+A large "population" evaluation set will be drawn from the same data, and then we'll draw repeatedly smaller (sub)samples from the latter to be used as "competition evaluation" set/"private leaderboard".
 We'll train several models on the training set and we'll compare their "true" performance and rank (as measured on the larger "population" evaluation set) with the "competition" performance and rank as measured on the smaller "private leaderboard" in each (re)sample.
-For a competition to be meaningful, the rank of the top models in each "private leaderboard" resample should coincide with their rank on the larger "population" evaluation set.
+For a data science competition to be meaningful, the rank of the top models in each "private leaderboard" resample should coincide with their rank on the larger "population" evaluation set.